-The Discharger shall ensure all conveyance, treatment, storage, reuse, and disposal systems are designed, sited, constructed, operated, and maintained to prevent inundation or washout due to floods with a 100-year return frequency.
+The Discharger shall ensure all structural conveyance, treatment, storage, reuse, and disposal systems are designed, sited, constructed, operated, and maintained to prevent inundation or washout due to floods with a 100-year return frequency.
 For design purposes, the most recent Federal Emergency Management Agency (FEMA) approved 100-year base flood elevations may be used.

-The Discharger shall ensure stormwater that has contacted winery waste, processing equipment, or processing areas shall be managed as process water in accordance with this General Order.
+The Discharger shall ensure stormwater that has contacted winery waste, processing equipment, or processing areas is managed as process water in accordance with this General Order.

-The Discharger shall take all reasonable steps to reduce the salinity loading to the process water treatment and disposal systems and the underlying groundwater by implementing good housekeeping practices, source control and waste minimization measures (such as solids screening, pressure washing, washwater and chemical reuse), and by minimizing the use of salt-containing and non biodegradable chemicals.

-The Discharger shall adhere to the following setbacks (minimum horizontal distances) unless a lesser setback is approved by the regional water board based on site specific conditions or except as otherwise required (e.g., county or local agency requirements, California Well Standards, part II, section 8).
+The Discharger shall adhere to the following setbacks (minimum horizontal distances) unless a different setback is approved by the regional water board based on site-specific conditions or except as otherwise required (e.g., California Plumbing Code, county or local agency requirements, California Well Standards, part II, section 8).

-Waste shall not be discharged within 100 feet of any water supply well.
+Waste shall not be discharged within 50 feet of any water supply well.